IMApurbo/allml/README.md

 | `birch` | BIRCH |
 | `mini_batch_kmeans` | Mini-Batch K-Means |

-`*` Only available if the optional library is installed.
+`*` Requires the optional library to be installed.

-If you select a method that does not match your task type, AllML will skip it with an explanation and suggest correct alternatives.

 ---